albertyang82/data_engineering_assessment/section_3/readme.md

 **Amazon S3 (Simple Storage Service) bucket**: A scalable, durable cloud storage container used to store and retrieve objects such as files, images, and backups.
 **Amazon SageMaker**: A fully managed service that enables developers and data scientists to build, train, and deploy machine learning models at scale

-## D. Security and Best Practices Addressed in this solution.
+# E. Security and Best Practices Addressed in this solution

 1. Secure access
 	- IAM roles & policies enforces least-privilege access.